 - Socially responsible investing (SRI): SRI investing seeks to avoid harm.
 Typically, companies are excluded in portfolio funds based on social, religious, moral or ethical criteria such as those companies that derive revenue from alcohol, tobacco, gambling, firearms and other “sin stocks”.
 These exclusionary ideals are sometimes at the heart of investor fears about investing in their values.
 For some, the idea of being exclusionary suggests a limiting factor that flies in the face of portfolio diversity.

-- Environmental, social and governance (ESG): These include companies that act as good stewards of the environment, social welfare and relationships, and responsible company operations and leadership.
+- Environmental, social and governance (ESG): These include companies that act as good stewards of the environment, social welfare and relationships, and responsible company operations and diverse leadership, such as with women owned businesses.
 Examples of criteria include a company’s carbon footprint, water use and conservation, diversity policies, anticorruption practices, human rights efforts, community partnership and executive compensation and shareholder rights.

 - Impact investing: Includes funds from organizations that generate a measurable social and/or environmental benefit and financial return.
 Similar to SRI, rather than adopting avoidance as a strategy, it pursues investments that make a positive impact and often involving the donation of some of the fees to a nonprofit.